20+ BEST Things to Do in Florence for First Time Visitors

 7. Piazzale Michelangelo Sunset

 One of the best piazzas in Florence, Piazzale Michelangelo is a large square dedicated to the one and only, Michelangelo.
-This square is famous for its mesmerizing views over Florence and is a popular spot for catching memorable sunsets.
-This is the perfect spot to end the day and surround yourself with fellow sunset lovers.
+This square is famous for its mesmerizing views over Florence and is a popular spot for catching the most iconic sunsets over the city.

 8. Pitti Palace & Boboli Gardens